Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Permission

 If you want to ask permission to do something, start your question with can, may, or could.
-Traditionally, may is considered more formal and polite usage for permission; if you ask “Can I go to the bathroom?” it could be misinterpreted as “Do I have the ability to go to the bathroom?”
+Traditionally, may is considered a more formal and polite usage for permission; if you ask, “Can I go to the bathroom?” it could be misinterpreted as “Do I have the ability to go to the bathroom?”
 However, in modern informal usage, may and can are both perfectly acceptable options for describing possibility or permission.

 Students, you may leave early today.